"The Orizaba experience was unbelievable and RMI did everything right to make it a success."

 - Take part in an RMI adventure and see why we continue to set the standard in guiding excellence.

 We then turn our sights to nearby Ixtaccihuatl (Ixta), a broad ridged peak that overlooks Mexico City.
-Our ascent begins with a straightforward approach through alpine meadows to our high camp.
-Climbing the Ayoloco Glacier above we gain the summit ridge, making the airy ridge walk over a few "false summits" to the true summit of Ixta.
+Our ascent begins with a straightforward approach through alpine meadows to our high camp, Grupo de los Cien.
+Climbing directly up the Knees Route toward La Arista del Sol, we gain the summit ridge, making the airy ridge walk over a few "false summits" to the true summit of Ixta.

 As the highest peak in Mexico, El Pico de Orizaba is the crown jewel of the Mexican Volcanoes and our final summit of the trip.
 An exciting twelve mile jeep ride takes us from the valley floor to our camp at the Piedra Grande Hut, perched above 14,000'.
 From our camp we make our way through the mountain’s rocky moraine to the toe of the Jampa Glacier, climbing the glacier’s ice and snow slopes to Orizaba’s summit.

-Both climbs involve moderately steep slopes and prior knowledge of roped travel, crampon techniques, and ice axe arrest is recommended; a review of these basic mountaineering techniques is built into the itinerary.
-This climb is ideal for mountaineers looking to build their climbing skills, reach new heights on some of North America’s highest peaks, and take part in the excitement of an international climbing expedition.
+Climbing in Mexico includes moderately steep slopes and prior knowledge of roped travel, crampon techniques, and ice axe arrest is recommended; a review of these basic mountaineering techniques is built into the itinerary.
+These climbs are ideal for mountaineers looking to build their climbing skills, reach new heights on some of North America’s highest peaks, and take part in the excitement of an international climbing expedition.

 THE RMI DIFFERENCE